-There are various forms of exercise desks in the market that will get your heart rate up, including those that incorporate bicycle pedals such as the LifeSpan C3-DT3 Standing Desk Bike.
+There are various forms of exercise desks in the market that will get your heart rate up, including bike desks such as the LifeSpan C3-DT3 Standing Desk Bike and under-desk ellipticals such as the Cubii.
 In our opinion the benefits of using such devices are very different from those that inure to treadmill desks users, and being able to get serious work done on them is highly questionable.
 They are fine for doing mindless work or watching movies while getting exercise.

 Studies have shown that walking slowly increases blood circulation to the brain, increasing focus capacity.
 Studies have also shown that the faster we walk the less capable we are of performing mathematical calculations in our heads, so if you’re ever tempted to bump your treadmill desk speed above about 2 mph remember that your IQ may also come down a little bit with every increment.

 Be sure to peruse our detailed, expert reviews of all the top treadmill desks on the market.